 - Ensure more value with every session

 - Make it a part of the user’s onboarding and in-app journey

-7. Offer a freemium model or play before pay
+6. Offer a demo or freemium model

 One hack that always works for both apps and games, is to offer a freemium model.
 Yes, you want to monetize from your app – but what’s an app without an active community of users?

 When the commitment is just about installing an app, the user is more likely to convert.
 This allows them to experiment with what your app has to offer before they actually pay for it.
 Similarly, a ‘play before pay’ model for games can give the user a sneak peek into the game and let them decide if they’d like to go for a paid subscription.

 Well, free apps also have a higher acceptance rate when recommended to friends and family.
 A lot of apps like Dropbox, CandyCrush, and others have used similar models that let the user first focus on experiencing the app and then nudge them to the next step.

 A lot of app developers underestimate the power of email marketing campaigns when it comes to getting more app installs.
 But as a channel where you can reach your target users on a 1:1 basis, it is where you can get a considerable number of users from.

 With up to 70% of emails opened on mobile devices, you can use Smart Links to redirect people to the right app stores.
 Deep-linked emails don’t just create a seamless channel of user acquisition, but also set the right first impression for your brand.

 Example: FreshDirect, a grocery delivery service, promotes their app by using emails that introduce the mobile version and have direct links to the app stores.